Brisbane Lions

-The Brisbane Lions are a professional Australian rules football club based in Brisbane, Queensland, that compete in the Australian Football League (AFL), the sport's elite competition.
-Brisbane are the two-time reigning AFL premiers, having won the 2024 Grand Final by 60 points and the 2025 Grand Final by 47 points.
+The Brisbane Lions is a professional Australian rules football club based in Brisbane, Queensland, that compete in the Australian Football League (AFL), the sport's elite competition.
+Brisbane are the three-time reigning AFL premiers, having won the 2024 Grand Final by 60 points, the 2025 Grand Final by 47 points and 2026 Grand Final by 7 points.

-The Lions came into existence in 1996 when the AFL expansion club the Brisbane Bears, established in 1987, absorbed the AFL operations of one of the league's foundation clubs, Fitzroy, established in Melbourne, Victoria in 1883.
+The Lions came into existence in 1996 when expansion club the Brisbane Bears, established in 1987, absorbed the AFL operations of one of the league's foundation clubs, the Fitzroy Football Club, which was established in Melbourne in 1883.
 The club's colours of maroon, blue, and gold were drawn from both Fitzroy and the Bears.

 The club plays its home matches at the Gabba in Brisbane, and its headquarters and training facilities are located at Springfield Central Stadium.
-The Lions are the most successful AFL club of the 21st century, having won five premierships, more than any other club.
-The Lions are also the most successful non-Victorian club and have the best frequency to win a premiership across the entire AFL competition (5 premierships in 29 completed seasons).
-The Lions appeared in four consecutive grand finals from 2001 to 2004, a period in which they won three premierships (2001, 2002, 2003).
-In the 2020s, they again appeared in three consecutive grand finals, finishing as runners-up in 2023, and winning their fourth and fifth premierships in 2024 and 2025 respectively.
+The Lions are the most successful AFL club of the 21st century with the best frequency to win a premiership across the entire AFL competition (6 premierships in 30 completed seasons).
+They appeared in four consecutive grand finals from 2001 to 2004, winning three premierships (2001, 2002, 2003) before again appearing in four consecutive grand finals during the 2020s, finishing as runners-up in 2023, and another three premierships in 2024, 2025 and 2026 respectively.

-The Lions were a foundation team in the AFL Women's competition in 2017, and have featured in six grand finals in that time, winning the premiership in 2021 and again in 2023, finishing runners-up on the other four occasions.
+The Lions were a foundation team in the AFL Women's competition in 2017, and have featured in seven grand finals in that time, winning the premiership in 2021 and again in 2023, finishing runners-up on the other five occasions.
 They also field a reserves men's team in the Victorian Football League, and operate an under-18s academy which contests Division 2 of the men's and women's underage national championships and the Talent League.